EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

     - Install [PostgreSQL][4] and [Psycopg][5] adapter for Python:
       ```
-      sudo apt-get -qqy install postgresql python-psycopg2
+      $ sudo apt-get -qqy install postgresql python-psycopg2
       ```

     - Create database user and empty database:
       ```
-      sudo -u postgres createuser -dRS catalog
+      $ sudo -u postgres createuser -dRS catalog
-      sudo -u catalog createdb catalog
+      $ sudo -u catalog createdb catalog
       ```
-      Note: Since this is a simple app with its own simple database, the configuration uses the Linux user to authenticate with the database.
+      Note: Since this is a simple app with its own simple database, the Linux user is used to authenticate with the database.
 For more complex applications, a separate database user with its own password may be desirable.

     - Update permissions (see [StackExchange][6] and [DigitalOcean][7]):
       ```
-      psql
+      $ psql
       catalog=> REVOKE CONNECT ON DATABASE catalog FROM PUBLIC;
       catalog=> GRANT CONNECT ON DATABASE catalog TO catalog;
       catalog=> REVOKE ALL ON ALL TABLES IN SCHEMA public FROM PUBLIC;